Tuesday, March 4, 2025

 By Eli Walsh.
 Bay City News.

-Federal health officials have formally updated the recommended vaccine schedule for children and adolescents to include the COVID-19 vaccine in the basic immunization schedule alongside those for diseases such as hepatitis and polio.
+Federal health officials have formally updated the recommended vaccine regimen for children and adolescents to include the COVID-19 vaccine in the core immunization schedule alongside vaccines for diseases such as hepatitis and polio.

 While the U.S. Centers for Disease Control and Prevention (CDC) has recommended the COVID vaccine for children who are at least 6 months old since it became available for that age group, the agency has officially added the vaccine to its recommended schedule that guides schools and health care providers.